mobile-dev-pro/demo-media-gallery/README.md

 # demo-media-gallery
-This demo app demonstarte how to use with 'media-gallery' module in Android app
+This demo app demonstrate how to use with 'media-gallery' module in Android app

 <a href='https://play.google.com/store/apps/details?id=com.mobiledevpro.demo.mediagallery&pcampaignid=MKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png' width="200px"/></a>

 ### How to clone remote modules?
-* you should have access to [repository](https://bitbucket.org/mobile-dev-pro/media-gallery) where source code of "media-gallery" module is placed;
+* you should have access to repository where source code of "media-gallery" module is placed;
 * if you have access, go to root directory of this project;
 * call commands in the terminal:
    * git submodule init